bmentges/brainiak_api/docs/source/concepts.rst

 it will be possible to represent schemas in different database models or even translations between them in a common language.

-Likewise, we expect a schema to be easily written, by using the Turtle format, the most compact serialization of ontologies developed in the RDF/OWL model.
+Likewise, we expect a schema to be easily written, by using the `Turtle <http://en.wikipedia.org/wiki/Turtle_(syntax)>`_ format, the most compact serialization for ontologies developed in the RDF/OWL model.

 .. code-block:: guess